II. Panzer, Klimakiller

 Customer preferences quickly diverged.
 Long-wheelbase cars, especially V12s, became the choice of heads of state and the chauffeur-driven.
 Short-wheelbase cars appealed to owner-drivers, especially in cities where maneuverability mattered.

 In 1994, Mercedes adopted its new model nomenclature.
 The 500SEL became the S500, the 600SEC became the S600 Coupe, and so on.
-The S500 and S600 Coupe names only lasted until 1996, when the coupés were rebranded as the CL-Class.
+The S500 and S600 Coupe names was only for 1994 and 1995.
+In 1996, the coupes were rebranded as the CL-Class.
 The mid-cycle update brought subtle design revisions.
 The grille surround was slimmer, bumpers and lower cladding shifted to body color, and new wheel designs appeared.
-By 1996, clear-lens front indicators, revised tail lamps with white turn signals, and optional HID xenon headlamps were added, among the earliest applications of such lighting in a production car.
+Clear-lens front indicators, revised tail lamps with white turn signals, and optional HID xenon headlamps were added, among the earliest applications of such lighting in a production car.

 Mechanical upgrades followed.
 Between 1995 and 1997, Mercedes introduced the electronically controlled five-speed automatic, first on V8 models and later across the lineup.
 This transmission brought smoother shifts, adaptive logic, and a locking torque converter for better performance and economy.
 The V12s retained a strengthened four-speed automatic for several years, as the new gearbox could not initially handle the M120’s torque.

 Interior materials and technology evolved steadily over the W140’s lifespan.
-Mercedes updated the HVAC system to use R134a refrigerant in 1993, ahead of regulatory mandates.
-In 1995, the original infrared central locking was replaced by a more advanced radio-frequency system, offering greater range without line-of-sight.
-Other improvements included illuminated exterior door handles, new wood finishes, and expanded Designo trim options.
-These changes signaled Mercedes’ ongoing attention to luxury and refinement.
+In 1993, Mercedes updated the HVAC system to use R134a refrigerant ahead of regulatory mandates.
+Two years later, the original infrared central locking was replaced by a more advanced radio-frequency system with greater range and no line-of-sight requirement.
+Other refinements included illuminated exterior door handles, new wood finishes, and expanded Designo trim options, underscoring Mercedes’ continued focus on luxury and detail.

-The lineup itself grew more opulent.
-In 1995, Mercedes introduced the S500 and S600 Pullman, true state limousines with a 4140 mm wheelbase and an overall length of six meters.
-Built by the customization division at Sindelfingen, these cars featured rear-facing jump seats, privacy partitions, and the highest-grade leather and wood trim.
-The S600 Pullman could be ordered with integrated factory armor, certified to B6 or B7 protection levels.
-Most found their way to governments, royal families, and diplomatic fleets.
+The lineup grew more opulent in 1995 with the arrival of the S500 and S600 Pullman, true state limousines stretching six meters overall on a 4.14-meter wheelbase.
+Built by the customization division at Sindelfingen, they featured rear-facing jump seats, privacy partitions, and the highest-grade leather and wood trim.
+The S600 Pullman could be ordered with integrated factory armor, certified to B6 or B7 protection levels, and most served in government, royal, or diplomatic fleets.

-Alongside the Pullman, Mercedes offered Guard versions of the S500 and S600.
-These models integrated ballistic protection directly into the body shell on the assembly line.
-To the eye, they looked almost identical to standard cars, but in their heaviest forms they tipped the scales at over four tons.
-The W140’s reputation for survivability was not just theoretical.
-In one high-profile case, President Shevardnadze of Georgia survived an RPG attack while riding in a W140 Guard.
+Alongside the Pullman, Mercedes offered Guard versions of the S500 and S600, with ballistic protection built directly into the body shell on the assembly line.
+To the eye they looked almost identical to standard cars, but the heaviest tipped the scales at over four tons.
+The W140’s reputation for survivability was well earned: in one high-profile case, President Shevardnadze of Georgia survived an RPG attack in a W140 Guard.

 An exotic W140 outlier was the S73T AMG wagon.
 Mercedes never officially offered a W140 estate, but the Sultan of Brunei commissioned a series of bespoke wagons with a C140 front end, powered by the 7.3-liter AMG V12 shared with Zonda.
 Roughly ten were built, each with unique interiors and extraordinary price tags.
 They remain among the rarest and most valuable W140 variants.